Fibromyalgia Service Dog: How It Works and How to Get One

 Common Treatments for Fibromyalgia

 Treatment for this condition is multifaceted.
 It focuses on managing symptoms rather than curing the condition.
-Key treatments include:
+A combination of therapies and lifestyle changes often provides the best results.
+Adding a fibromyalgia service dog can be a significant component of a treatment plan.

 Medication